 - Funding as Percentage of Revenue: 41.5 percent

 - Federal Employees Per Capita: 13.95

 South Dakota is home to some of the poorest counties in the nation.
-It also plays host to large amounts of Indian land, and some of the country’s most spectacular national parks and monuments.
-For a state with such a low population, those factors alone can quickly skew the numbers.
-There is also a military presence near Rapid City — Ellsworth Air Force Base — which provides federal jobs to many servicemen and women.
+It also plays host to large amounts of Native American land, and some of the country’s most spectacular national parks and monuments.
+For a state with such a low population, those two factors alone can quickly skew the numbers.
+There is also a large military establishment near Rapid City — Ellsworth Air Force Base — which provides federal jobs to many servicemen and women.

 These major factors — Indian reservations, national parks, and a military presence — coupled with a low population state wide, play a big part in making South Dakota appear to be heavily-subsidized by the federal government.

 - Funding as Percentage of Revenue: 35.5 percent